These 3 simple (research-backed) changes to the order of your evening is all it takes.

 If you’re thinking, “I’m already too busy, I won’t have time for this,” fear not!
-It’s not about adding to your day; it is about changing the order of your evening.
+This strategy isn’t about adding to your day; it is about changing the order of your evening.

 A simple method that I have been using with clients as well as personally is what I call the 3-2-1 Sleep ‘E’ Routine.
-The goal of the approach is to create congruence between your desire to sleep and your brain and body’s readiness to sleep.
-The shift of your evening activities goes like this:
+The goal of the approach is to create congruence between your desire to sleep and your brain and body’s readiness to sleep – yes, to help make you sleepy.
+The shift in your evening activities goes like this:

-- 3 hours before bed – Limit Eating and Exercise
+- 3 hours before bed – Limit Eating and intense exercise

 What does this look like in real life?
-Let’s say you plan to be in z-land by 10:00 pm, this is how your routine would look.
+Let’s say you plan to be in Zzz-land by 10:00 pm, this would be your approach to winding down.

 3 Hours Before Bed (7:00 pm).
-Wind down exercise and eating.
+Wind down EATING and exercise.

-Next is eating, especially heavy meals.
-Your body requires time to metabolize, and getting the majority of this done before bed not only results in a night of much better sleep but also decreases the chance of heartburn and indigestion.
-Unfortunately after the age of 30, often increases when you lay down following a big meal.
+First step is to address eating, especially heavy meals.
+Your body requires time to metabolize and getting the majority of this done before bed not only results in a night of much better sleep but also decreases the chance of heartburn and indigestion, both of which makes falling asleep much more difficult.
+Unfortunately after the age of 30, this often increases when you lay down following a big meal.